hummingbird-web-solutions/script-rest-api/README.md

 ### Using Jupyter Notebook and CLI tool for uploading attribute, attribute options and families

 - Clone repository to local.
 Install and run.<code>composer require composer</code>
+- Create local PIMLookUp.csv file and add its absolute path in GenXlsxAttributeJson.php and GenXlsxAttributeJson.php files.

 ### A: Jupyter Notebook:-